 Community Supported Agriculture

-The Rushton Farm Community Supported Agriculture (CSA) program serves 130 families with a weekly share of produce from the farm.
+The Rushton Farm Community Supported Agriculture (CSA) program serves hundreds of families with a weekly share of produce from the farm.
 Remember, you don’t have to be a member to visit Rushton Farm.
 For more info, including frequently asked questions, click here.

 Agroecology is the study of the interactions between plants, animals, humans and the environment within agricultural systems.
 Because of the Rushton Farm's unique setting within the larger Rushton Woods Preserve and its adjacency to one of the largest contiguous woodland tracts in Chester County, it provides a powerful demonstration of the ways in which sustainable agriculture and important natural areas can be mutually beneficial.